 "Disability Visibility at USF" Podcast Interview Series

-As a follow-up of Alice Wong's virtual event, the USF Humanities Institute is interviewing faculty, staff, and students at the University of South Florida to talk about their involvement with disability studies, research, and advocacy.
+As a follow-up of Alice Wong's virtual event in October 2021, the USF Humanities Institute interviewed students at the University of South Florida to talk about their involvement with disability studies, research, and advocacy.

 This "Disability Visibility at USF" podcast interview series, hosted by HI Director, Liz Kicak, provides a platform for interviewed guests to share their story with the USF and Tampa community.

 Kasey Nichols is a Senior Psychology student at USF.
 Kasey shares her experiences with Student Accessibility Services and accommodations on campus as a student with retinopathy of prematurity (ROP).
 Kasey responds to Alice Wong's work as an inspiration for her interest in disability advocacy and shares how her studies in Psychology are linked to this advocacy work.